Tonecapone21/about-git/README.md

 </h1>

 <h4>
-Repository--a place, building, or receptacle where things are or may be stored.
+Repository-
 </h4>
+A place, building, or receptacle where things are or may be stored.